bitds/connector/README.md

 mkdir ~/connector && cd ~/connector    # this directory IS the deployment
 ```

-This directory is the deployment: every file the connector needs is written here, and every later command must be run from inside it.
+This directory is the deployment every file the connector needs is written here, and every later command must be run from inside it.

 ```bash
 connector generate --participant-id inferia --host 203.0.113.10 \